amcginlay/eks-demos/doc/08-build-container-image/README.md

 The target for our first image is a simple web app written in [Go](https://go.dev/).
 Go compiles to standalone binaries which are well suited to producing smaller container images.

-Run the following snippet in the terminal to pull down the source code for your app.
+Run the following snippet in the terminal to download the source code for your app which is contained in a single file.
 ```bash
 mkdir -p ~/environment/echo-frontend/src/1.0/
 wget https://raw.githubusercontent.com/${EKS_GITHUB_USER}/eks-demos/main/echo-frontend/src/1.0/main.go \